marcosuzumak/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game Challenge

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman game in Python that practices string handling, loops, conditionals, and user interaction.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Build the Hangman Game

+#### Description

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Create a Hangman game where the player guesses letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements

+Completed program should:

-- Randomly select words from a predefined list
+- Randomly select a word from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the player
+- Display the current word progress using placeholders like `_ _ a _ _`
-- Track incorrect guesses remaining
+- Track incorrect guesses and remaining attempts
-- End when word is guessed or attempts exhausted
+- Show a win message when the word is guessed
-- Display win/lose messages
+- Show a lose message when the player runs out of attempts
+- Prevent repeated guesses from counting as extra wrong attempts